kissgyorgy/my-stars/README.md

 - [ory/oathkeeper](https://github.com/ory/oathkeeper) - A cloud native Identity & Access Proxy / API (IAP) and Access Control Decision API that authenticates, authorizes, and mutates incoming HTTP(s) requests.
 Inspired by the BeyondCorp / Zero Trust white paper.
 Written in Go.
 - [FiloSottile/mkcert](https://github.com/FiloSottile/mkcert) - A simple zero-config tool to make locally trusted development certificates with any names you'd like.
 - [jsha/minica](https://github.com/jsha/minica) - minica is a small, simple CA intended for use in situations where the CA operator also operates each host where a certificate will be used.
-- [go-acme/lego](https://github.com/go-acme/lego) - Let's Encrypt client and ACME library written in Go
+- [go-acme/lego](https://github.com/go-acme/lego) - Let's Encrypt/ACME client and library written in Go
 - [wtfutil/wtf](https://github.com/wtfutil/wtf) - The personal information dashboard for your terminal
 - [openshift/source-to-image](https://github.com/openshift/source-to-image) - A tool for building artifacts from source and injecting into container images
 - [open-policy-agent/opa](https://github.com/open-policy-agent/opa) - An open source, general-purpose policy engine.